awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_dataplane_PutMedia.md

 **Note**
 Kinesis Video Streams does not parse and validate the codec private data during ingestion and archival via the PutMedia API\.
 KVS extracts and validates the necessary information from the codec private data for MPEG\-TS and MP4 fragment packaging when consuming the stream via the HLS APIs\.

+**Note**
+If an error is thrown after invoking a Kinesis Video Streams media API, in addition to the HTTP status code and the response body, it includes the following pieces of information:
+ `x-amz-ErrorType` HTTP header – contains a more specific error type in addition to what the HTTP status code provides\.
+ `x-amz-RequestId` HTTP header – if you want to report an issue to AWS, the support team can better diagnose the problem if given the Request Id\.
+Both the HTTP status code and the ErrorType header can be utilized to make programmatic decisions about whether errors are retry\-able and under what conditions, as well as provide information on what actions the client programmer might need to take in order to successfully try again\.
+For more information, see the **Errors** section at the bottom of this topic, as well as [Common Errors](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/CommonErrors.html)\.

 ## Request Syntax<a name="API_dataplane_PutMedia_RequestSyntax"></a>

 ```